amjad9416/ARNAS/README.md

 - To Donate BLood , Navigate to :'Donate Button'
 - To add details ,Fill the given form and click on 'Submit'
 - To search for Donors , Specify the BLood Group and CLick on 'Find'

+## Features

+- Search for BLood Donors
+- Donate Blood
+- Location of Donors